 What About The Album Cover?

 Other crucial factors to consider are album artwork and music video trailers.
-Spotify has particular specifications for cover art.
+When learning how to post music on Spotify, it’s essential to know that Spotify has particular specifications for cover art.
 Make sure the artwork is in a TIFF, PNG, or JPG format and at least 640×640 pixels.
 However, some distros may have extra requirements beyond what Spotify requests, like higher pixel counts and similar.
 For instance, some distributors will reject artwork with names, trademarks, inappropriate language, or imagery.
 Others allow the titles of the pieces or the artists’ names to appear on the artwork.

-You must ensure that your artwork complies with all the specifications of your preferred distribution in order to prevent any delays in the delivery of your music.
+You must ensure that the artwork for your own music complies with all the specifications of your preferred distribution in order to prevent any delays in the delivery.
 You should, however, also carefully review the guidelines set forth by your distribution regarding what is and is not permitted.
-You could also think about using Spotify’s Canvas for creating a video cover for a track.
+You could also think about using Spotify’s Canvas, available on both the Spotify desktop app and Spotify mobile app, for creating a video cover for a track.

 What Information Do You Need To Provide Regarding Your Music?